haasae/Quiz-program/README.md

 # Quiz with Java

 Basic quiz-application with Java and CSS.
-Code can be copied and questions changed for own use
+Code can be copied and questions changed for own use.
+Look at "Objektdokumentasjon.pdf" for more info.